 After exploring the demo use the “CSS View Mode” feature to see example code, my comments and suggested resources / examples for each example.

 Although the upcoming FireFox 3.7/ 4.0 is said to include support for CSS transitions, you will need to use a Webkit browser for now to see some of the advanced examples.
 I recommend updating to the latest version for full support.
-I designed this demo for Webkit, Firefox 3.6+ and Opera 10.5.3 and have intentionally used browser vendor prefixes accordingly, if you need IE8 support, you should probably either quit, fire your client or use CSS3 PIE.
+I designed this demo for Webkit, Firefox 3.6+ and Opera 10.5.3 and have intentionally used browser vendor prefixes accordingly.
+There are, of course, other browsers which offer (limited) support of CSS3 properties but this demo is geared towards mainstream browsers (that is my way of saying don’t use IE on this demo).